dakujem/oliva/readme.md

 ## Recursive trees

-By far the most common and trivial way of persisting trees.
-Each node has a reference to its parent.
+Each node's data has a (recursive) reference to its parent node's data.
-The tree is reconstructed recursively.
+Probably the most common and trivial way of persisting trees.

 ```php
 use Any\Item;